dannysmc95/rewyre/docs/maintenance/updates.md

 * Create a new tag for this change.
 * Rerun the `changelog` command.
 * Build the project.
-* Publish the new change to
+* Publish the new change to NPM.